MasterVentures/cea-docs/docs/index.md

 ## Overview

-This document details the behaviour for the order book web-socket service, how to implement its methods and the expected results from the tests.
+This document details the behaviour of the order book WebSocket service, how to implement its methods and the expected results while making WebSocket requests.

 ## Prerequisites

-Prior to sending any request to the Orderbook service, the exchange must know the following values:
+Prior to send any request to the Orderbook service, the exchange must know the following values:

 **_HOST:_** Publicly accessible hostname.

 **_EXCHANGE_ID:_** String specified in the URI to map the exchange interacting with the orderbook endpoints.

-**_HEADER:_** Security string that have the type of security and a key provided for the administrator, must be in this form: -H “apikey: xxxxxxxxx”
+**_API Key:_** Key that have the type of security and a key provided by CEA, which must be set as follows : “apikey: xxxxxxxxx”

+## Endpoints

 ### Set Orderbook

 **Channel:** ws://${HOST}/${EXCHANGE_ID/maker/orderbook/set

-**Description:** Start a web-socket connection used by the exchange to publish a symbol orderbook.
+**Description:** Start a WebSocket connection used by the exchange to publish a symbol orderbook.

 **Request:** 	Once the connection has been established, the exchange can submit the order book message, following the example: